HannesJo/mkdocs-material-test/docs/pre-fab/homepage.md

 ```
 to create the actual html webpage and preview it in the browser by clicking on the link in the terminal.

-Watch out: if using the *venv* virtual environment as suggested in the tutorial, you cannot have the mkdocs library install locally as well.
+Watch out: if using the *venv* virtual environment, as suggested in the tutorial, you cannot have the mkdocs library installed locally as well.
 Check with
 ```
 mkdocs --version